Time Zone: +5.45 hours. No daylight savings time in 2008.

 Medical care for travelers is available at the Patan Private Clinic (Tel: 5522278, 5522266), which is affiliated with Patan Hospital.

-• Bir Hospital (300 beds); general medical and surgical facility; blood bank.
+• Bir Hospital (300 beds); general medical and surgical facility.
 Bir Hospital is the oldest government hospital in Nepal that has been providing service to the poor people from across the country since its establishment.
 It has also provides post-graduate training to medical, surgical and other specialists.

 Destination Health Info for Travelers